 At the University of Illinois, many students are provided with opportunities to study abroad through particular courses, the honors college, and the Study Abroad Office.
-Below, you will find stories from students discussing their experiences.

 Over spring break, I got the privilege to travel with nine other amazing James Scholars from the University of Illinois to Belgium to study a different culture’s media.
 By the end of the week, I was pretty used to what was going to happen when we were meeting someone new.
 The drill was name, year, major, and for me a series of questions also, “I’m sorry, what did you say your major is?
 Agricultural Communications?
-What is that?”.
-It didn’t take them long to figure it out after I started replying with, “Can you explain your weird field layout to me?”.
+What is that?”
+It didn’t take them long to figure it out after I started replying with, “Can you explain your weird field layout to me?”

 The most noticeable thing about Belgium agriculture is the strange layout of the fields.
 Where in America, we try to utilize as much ground space as we can, Belgians are encouraged to put no less than three meters, and many of the field dividers were much, much larger than that, forming an odd checkerboard pattern of some fields in which it alternated between crops and grass.
 American farmers believe in crop rotation, but they generally rotate between two crops, not a crop and grass.

 Studying abroad was an amazing experience that I’ll never forget.
 Seeing another country and culture opened my mind but also further encouraged me to know that I was choosing the right major.
-Wherever I am, America or Belgium, you can find me agvocating for ag literacy.
+Wherever I am, America or Belgium, you can find me advocating for ag literacy.

 One of my favorite events of the trip was the night we stayed at Los Calabazos Ecotourism Project.
 We had packed a small over night bag and prepared to spend the night at a small village in the mountains.
 Hiking our way down dirt paths, we journeyed to find the place we would be staying the night.
 Upon arriving we were assigned cabins for the night.
 The cabins had poor lighting, cracks around the walls, and cold slowly running water, but I could not have been more excited for the experience of staying in their real life setting.
 With a little time to spend before dinner, we ventured out to the river.
 To reach the waters edge, we had to cross a bridge over the river and then follow a path down to the water.
 The bridge was a hanging bridge with a bottom of wooden boards and sides of rope to hang on to.
 With cautious feet we carefully crossed the bridge as it swayed slowly with our movement.
 Most of us sat at the edge and dipped our feet into the startlingly cold water, but a couple of guys braved the cold and swam into the current.
 We cheered them on as they made their way to a rock to jump off of.
 Even from the sidelines it was an exciting experience all being together, appreciating the beauty around us, and watching that exhilarating jump into the river.
 As night began to fall, we made our way back across the bridge and gathered for dinner.